 In some situations, you may need greater GPS accuracy and reliability than what you receive via the onboard Android/Apple device GPS.
 In this case, you should consider purchasing an external GPS receiver to use with your smartphone or tablet.

 We've done research to see how GPS receivers can be used with Android and IOS.
 It appears that you *may* be able to use them without needing any changes to the app side.

 For a great summary and 'how to guide' for Android, see this article by Calflora.org.
 This article outlines the steps for using an external GPS with Android.
 It says that on IOS, simply pairing the external GPS to your iDevice will do the trick.

-We do not officially support external GPS devices due to potential differences in Bluetooth version, operating system versions and device hardware.
+Note: We do not officially support external GPS devices due to potential differences in Bluetooth version, operating systems and device hardware.
 If you choose to use an external GPS device your mileage may vary in terms of compatibility with our app.
 If you wish to proceed with using an external GPS device we suggest you purchase one and test it out with the app before purchasing more.

-The Calflora article linked above has been pasted in its entirety below, in case the link is removed in the future.
+The Calflora article linked above has been pasted in its entirety below.

 All copyrights for the content below are attributed to The Calflora Database.